-Thaddeus John Whalen

-Director of Greater Bay Bancorp since May 2000.
-He previously served as Chairman of Coast Commercial Bank.
-Mr. Thompson has been a partner with the Santa Cruz law firm of Comstock, Thompson, Kontz & Brenner since 1989.

-Director of Greater Bay Bancorp since July 2000.
-He previously served as Chairman of Bank of Santa Clara.
-Mr. Whalen has been a Professor of Economics at Santa Clara University since 1962.

-Name and Age N٤ me and Age -------------- ---- ---- ----- -----

-Principal Occupation and Business Experience

-Class III Continuing Directors

-Robert A. Archer

-David L. Kalkbrenner

-Rex D. Lindsay

-Arthur K. Lund

-Glen McLaughlin

-Linda R. Meier

-Director of Greater Bay Bancorp since October 2001.
-He previously served as Chairman of San Jose National Bank.
-Mr. Archer has served as Chairman of Coast Counties Truck & Equipment Company since 1972.
-He previously served as Chairman of the American Truck Dealers 20 Group, and currently serves on the Board of Directors of the Santa Clara County YMCA and East Field Ming Quong Children s Center.

-Immediate past President and Chief Executive Officer and a director of Greater Bay Bancorp since 1994.
-He also serves a director of ABD Insurance and Financial Services.
-He was a founder of Mid-Peninsula Bank and was appointed President and Chief Executive Officer when the bank was chartered in 1987, positions he held through March 1998.
-He was employed by Crocker National Bank from 1963 to 1986 and held positions as First Vice President, Regional Manager and Regional Vice President.

-Director of Greater Bay Bancorp since November 1996.
-He served as Vice Chairman from November 1996 to December 2000.
-He previously served as a director of Cupertino National Bank.
-For approximately the past seven years, Mr. Lindsay has been a rancher and a private investor.

-Director of Greater Bay Bancorp since October 2001.
+Name and Age Principal Occupation and Business Experience Class III Continuing Directors Arthur K. Lund Director of Greater Bay Bancorp since October 2001.
 He previously served as a director and founding Chairman of San Jose National Bank.
-Mr. Lund serves Of Counsel to the law firm of Hoge, Fenton, Jones & Appel, Inc. He also serves on the boards of directors of Samaritan Properties and L & A Industries, Inc. He is a member of the San Jose Chamber of Commerce s Aviation Committee and a member of the San Jose Mayor s Task Force on General Aviation.

-Director of Greater Bay Bancorp since November 1996.
+Mr. Lund serves Of Counsel to the law firm of Hoge, Fenton, (70) Jones & Appel, Inc. He also serves on the boards of directors of Samaritan Properties and L & A Industries, Inc. He is a member of the San Jose Chamber of Commerce s Aviation Committee and a member of the San Jose Mayor s Task Force on General Aviation.
+Glen McLaughlin Director of Greater Bay Bancorp since November 1996.
 He previously served as a director of Cupertino National Bank from 1984.
-Mr. McLaughlin also served as the President and Chief Executive Officer of Venture Leasing Associates, an equipment leasing company, from December 1986 to December 2003.

-Director of Greater Bay Bancorp since February 2001.
+Mr. McLaughlin also served as the President and Chief (69) Executive Officer of Venture Leasing Associates, an equipment leasing company, from December 1986 to December 2003.
+Linda R. Meier Director of Greater Bay Bancorp since February 2001.
 She also serves on the Board of Directors of California Water Service Group.
-Ms. Meier devotes a substantial amount of time to many charitable and civic organizations, including directorships or trusteeships with Peninsula Community Foundation, California Academy of Science and the National Board of the Institute of International Education.
+Ms. Meier devotes a substantial amount of time to many charitable (63) and civic organizations, including directorships or trusteeships with Peninsula Community Foundation, California Academy of Science and the National Board of the Institute of International Education.
 She also serves as Vice Chair for Outreach for the Campaign for Undergraduate Education for Stanford University and Chair of the Western Region Advisory Board of the Institute of International Education.
 In addition, she serves on the Board of the Stanford Alumni Association and the Haas Public Service Center.

-Name and Age Principal Occupation and Business Experience Director of Greater Bay Bancorp since 1994.
+Warren R. Thoits Director of Greater Bay Bancorp since 1994.
 He previously served as a director of Mid-Peninsula Bank.
-He is an attorney with the Palo Alto law firm of Thoits, Love, Hershberger & McLean and President and a director of the Thoits Brothers Inc. and Palo Alto Improvement Co., both real estate investment corporations.
+He is an attorney with the Palo Alto law firm of Thoits, Love, Hershberger & McLean and (81) President and a director of the Thoits Brothers Inc. and Palo Alto Improvement Co., both real estate investment corporations.
 He is a native of Palo Alto and a graduate of Stanford University and its School of Law.
 Mr. Thoits has been very active in community and charitable organizations, having served as President of the Palo Alto Chamber of Commerce, the Palo Alto Rotary Club and as Chairman of the Palo Alto Area Chapter of the American Red Cross.

-The Board recommends that you vote FOR the election of

-all six Class I Nominees for director.
+The Board recommends that you vote FOR the election of all six Class I Nominees for director.